-September 3, 1979 changed forever the lives of Mike and Harriet Salarno.
-Their eldest daughter, Catina Rose Salarno, was senselessly murdered ‘execution style’ at the University of the Pacific in Stockton on her first day of school.
-She was only 18 years old.
+September 3, 1979 forever changed the lives of Mike and Harriet Salarno.
+Their eldest daughter, Catina Rose Salarno, was senselessly murdered “execution style” at the University of the Pacific in Stockton on her first day of college when she was only 18 years old.

-In the years that followed, the Salarno family endured the frustrations of a criminal justice system that tilted too heavily toward preserving criminal rights while barely addressing the rights and needs of victims and victims’ families.
+In the years following, the Salarno family endured the frustrating criminal justice system that tilted too heavily toward preserving criminal rights while barely addressing the rights and needs of victims and their families.

 Through Harriet’s leadership, Crime Victims United grew quickly and is today recognized as the Nation’s most trusted victims’ rights advocacy group.

-In 2008, Harriet helped rally victims’ groups to assist in the passage of Marsy’s Law constitutional amendment ballot measure, which added 17 specific victims and victims families’ rights into the California Constitution.
+In 2008, Harriet helped rally victims’ groups to assist in the passage of the Marsy’s Law constitutional amendment ballot measure.
+This measure added 17 specific victims and victims’ families’ rights into the California Constitution.
 This victory represented the first time any state constitution had specifically addressed and protected victims’ rights.
 Harriet has also spearheaded the multiple battles to save California’s death penalty from being abolished.

-A graduate of the University of Southern California, Harriet was appointed by former Governor Pete Wilson to the California Council on Criminal Justice, the State Advisory Group on Juvenile Justice Delinquency Prevention, the Commission on Judicial Performance and was appointed by former San Francisco Mayor Frank Jordan to the City’s Juvenile Justice Probation Commission.
+A graduate of the University of Southern California, Harriet was appointed by former Governor Pete Wilson to the California Council on Criminal Justice, the State Advisory Group on Juvenile Justice Delinquency Prevention and the Commission on Judicial Performance.
+She was also appointed by former San Francisco Mayor Frank Jordan to the City’s Juvenile Justice Probation Commission.

 Harriet’s national leadership includes appearances on “Nightline” and “48 Hours” and as the subject of articles in Woman’s Day and Ladies Home Journal.

-She has worked on several propositions in the state of California that call for protection of victim rights.
-The measures include:
+She has also worked on several propositions in the state of California that call for protection of victims’ rights including;

-- Prop 213, prevented DUI drivers from suing civilly and prevented criminals from suing for injuries sustained during their crime (1996).
+- Prop 213, Preventing DUI drivers from suing civilly and preventing criminals from suing for injuries sustained during their crime (1996)

-- Prop 2, Allowed juveniles to be tried as adults without juvenile court approval for certain crimes.
-Mandates detention for certain crimes, does not allow informal handling for felonies, barring the sealing of records for certain crimes and increasing punishment for gang crime.
-(2000).
+- Prop 2, allowing juveniles to be tried as adults without juvenile court approval for certain crimes.
+Mandates detention for crime, does not allow informal handling for felonies, barring the sealing of records for certain crimes, and increasing punishment for gang crime (2000)